This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 One thing I should make clear before we start, though: do not over-optimise your sites or spend too much time fussing over supposedly important factors like keyword density.

-Firstly, those factors are no longer important (if they ever were) and secondly you’re focusing on the wrong things.
+Firstly, those factors are no longer important and secondly you’re focusing on the wrong things.

 All the search engines make hundreds of algorithm updates each year to improve the quality of the search results they return and to weed out low quality sites.